autowp/wash/README.md

 NOTES:
 ------
 - a docker solution is in the works which will make everything easier
-- ENV variables are locaed in ./bin/dev.sh for you manipulation
+- ENV variables are located in ./bin/dev.sh for you manipulation